connectjunkie/homebridge-beoplay/README.md

 ## Type parameter

-Note that any of the types can be used regardless of whether the B&O device is actually a TV or a speaker, however functionality and how the device can be controlled will differ as show below.
-Note that for on/off control this could be used for putting the device in standby mode and waking it up, or for muting and unmuting the device, depending on how you have set the "mode" setting (see below).
+Note that any of the types can be used regardless of whether the B&O device is actually a TV or a speaker, however functionality and how the device can be controlled will differ as shown below.
+Note that how you have set the "mode" setting (see below) will determine whether on/off control will standby/wakeup the device or mute/unmute the device.

 Type | Apple Home app | Siri | Third party HomeKit app (ie Eve, Home+ etc)
 --- | --- | --- | ---